How do I make my own Activity Kit item?

 A breakdown of how you can go create and document your own Activity Kit item.

 At its core, the Activity Kit is a tool which focuses on collaboration and design.
 It was built by a team, for teams, and has the concept of community woven throughout.
 That being said, the kit was originally made for the Codebots team, and is therefore biased to the way that we work.
-As we have previously covered, every team and organisation has their own way of working, and therefore would have their own approach to the scoping process, meaning they would need their own activities.
+As we have What is a Way of Working?, every team and organisation has their own way of working, and therefore would have their own approach to the scoping process, meaning they would need their own activities.

 We highly encourage this sort of initiative, and ask only that you share your work with us so we can see what has been done, because we delight in sharing with our community and love to see what they can produce.
 Below, we have broken down all the considerations that go into making an activity, and then how to go about documenting it: